GeoNodeUserGroup-DE/geonode-blueprint-docker/README.md

 ### Docker-Compose Basics

-Run `docker-compose up -d` to start all geonode components.
+Run `docker compose up -d` to start all geonode components.
-Review all started components by executing `docker-compose ps`.
+Review all started components by executing `docker compose ps`.
-You can follow logs via `docker-compose logs -f` and optionally pass a service to only follow a service's log.
+You can follow logs via `docker compose logs -f` and optionally pass a service to only follow a service's log.

-Stop all components via `docker-compose down`, and pass a `-v` flag to clean up all volumes (CAUTION: removes all persisted data).
+Stop all components via `docker compose down`, and pass a `-v` flag to clean up all volumes (CAUTION: removes all persisted data).

-For more features and available commands, use `man docker-compose`, `docker-compose --help`, or read [the docker-compose CLI documentation](https://docs.docker.com/compose/reference/).
+For more features and available commands, `docker compose --help`, or read [the docker compose CLI documentation](https://docs.docker.com/compose/reference/).

 ### Add a Service Unit